burlachenkok/exploring-python3/python3-note.md

 # Sources of Confusion between C++ and Python Software Engineers

 Python is a useful and nice *scripting language*, which is, of course, more comfortable to use compared to Perl (https://www.perl.org/books/beginning-perl/) or Windows Batch (https://en.wikibooks.org/wiki/Windows_Batch_Scripting) and sometimes more comfortable to use compared to Bash (https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
-In our experience, [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains more commands for executing external processes for different tasks and less logic, but with proper wrapping of `retValue = subprocess.call(cmdline, shell=True)` it's possible to achieve the same equivalent.
+In our experience, [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains more commands for executing external processes for different tasks and less logic, but with proper wrapping of `retValue = subprocess.call(cmdline, shell=True)` it's possible to achieve the same equivalent in Python.

 Python has a very fast learning curve, which opened the doors (fortunately) for people not only in CS to create useful scripts in day-to-day life.
 The need to democratize program creation [software development] was realized by [Peter Norvig](https://en.wikipedia.org/wiki/Peter_Norvig) a decade ago.